How to care for your Herbs

 Basil

-Do not allow the soil of your Basil Plant to dry out completely.
+Do not allow the soil of your Basil to dry out completely.
 Water when the top 25% of soil is dry.
 During peak growth in the spring and summer, watering may be needed every day.

 If kept indoors, mist a few times per week.

-Feed your Basil Plant with a fertilizer for garden plants 1-2 times a month during spring and summer.
+Feed your Basil with a fertilizer for garden plants 1-2 times a month during spring and summer.

 Basil is non-toxic.
 However, it is meant to be eaten by humans and not pets.